Adeniyikayodee/devEnv/README.md

-## Dev Environment With Terraform and AWS = Work In Progress
+## Dev Environment With Terraform on AWS = Work In Progress

 ## Prerequsities